Economic and Political Overview

 Main Political Parties

 Congolese citizens have the formal right to organize political parties.
 Hundreds of parties exist, organized along ethnic, communal, or regional lines; with the majority having only a regional reach.
-Key parties at national level include former president Kabila’s PPRD (People's Party for Reconstruction and Democracy; left-wing) and the UDPS (Union for Democracy and Social Progress, centre-left) of the current president Félix Tshisekedi.
+Key parties at national level include the PPRD (People's Party for Reconstruction and Democracy; left-wing) and the UDPS (Union for Democracy and Social Progress, centre-left) of the current president Félix Tshisekedi.
 The MLC (Movement for the Liberation of the Congo, right-wing) also gained seats in the two houses of the parliament.

 Type of State